kamalgit/sm-codeing-challenge/README.md

 * Duplicates should be removed from the existing GetPlayers result(s)
     * Kamal: Done
 * Implement the "LatestPlayers" method to return a structure similar to: https://gist.githubusercontent.com/RichardD012/a81e0d1730555bc0d8856d1be980c803/raw/3fe73fafadf7e5b699f056e55396282ff45a124b/output.json.
 Note, the concept of latest player is simply from a client's "needs".
 Latest is in reference to the latest fetch of the above basic.json endpoint.
 For this exercise the results will always be the same.
     * Kamal: I have tried to get further clarification on this part, but didn't get a proper answer to my questions.
-I made some assumptions and noted it down in my implementation.
+I made some assumptions and noted them down in my implementation.
 * All responses should be performant.
 None of these should take longer than a few miliseconds.
 There are multiple solutions/avenues to this but think about the frequency that you fetch the data and different ways to mitigate iterating over too much data or making multiple requests.
     * Kamal: I used redis for caching.
 This would make it pretty fast, but not for the first time.
 * If you remove/change/invalidate the url from the DataProvider fetch method, the system should still "work" (fail gracefully - up to you on your definition of work).